 Elevation: +739m (with taxi) / +2156m.

 Get ready for the most challenging day.
-From Villafranca you ride slowly towards the mythical O’Cebreiro pass, the most demanding peak along the western section of the Camino.
-With a little patience it’s more than possible to reach the top, but in any case, a taxi is there to avoid it.
+From Villafranca the ride heads slowly towards the famed O’Cebreiro stage, the most demanding peak along the western section of the Camino.
+With a little patience it’s more than possible to reach the top.
+Yet, there are always taxis available to avoid it.
 Then it’s downhill all the way to Sarria, and onward via a rolling route to Portomarín.
 The older neighborhoods of the town once belonged to the Order of Saint John of Jerusalem, but now lie submerged, covered by the waters of the Miño River dam.